 About the 2013 Summit

-The 2013 Creative Time Summit sets its sights on the fact that culture, for good or bad, is an active ingredient in the construction and shaping of the contemporary city.
-Tapping into widespread debate on this issue, this year’s Summit provides a global platform for consideration of the trials, tribulations, artistic practices, campaigns, theories, and practicalities that accompany this phenomenon.
-As the active role of culture in the city gains traction not only with artists but also with architects, city planners, philanthropists, and developers—from eye-popping monumental sculpture, to arts districts, to battles over eviction and squatting—this year’s Summit provides a timely opportunity to debate and consider a variety of artistic approaches to this contemporary condition.
+In 2013 the Creative Time Summit set its sights on the fact that culture, for good or bad, is an active ingredient in the construction and shaping of the contemporary city.
+Tapping into widespread debate on this issue, it provided a global platform for consideration of the trials, tribulations, artistic practices, campaigns, theories, and practicalities that accompany this phenomenon.

-Artists today must wrestle with a myriad of fascinating implications as the arts reach a new level of engagement with a heterogeneous public.
-The Summit is an apt place to address this topic, and to ask such questions as: How can equity be achieved in an economic and political environment of vast inequity?
+Artists today must wrestle with the myriad implications of their increasingly expansive role in urban development, including the gentrification that is now a familiar part of cities across the globe.
+The Summit asked such questions as: How can equity be achieved in an economic and political environment of vast inequity?
 What new forms of civic participation and engagement are artists integrating into the built environment?
 What instructive models are being deployed by today’s city planners and mayors?
 How can foundations and governments support a kind of cultural production that makes cities economically sustainable for all of their inhabitants?
 How can culture contribute to the city beyond the economic realm?
 How does culture contend with the impact of the environmental crisis on the city, as we recently experienced in New York following Superstorm Sandy?

-Every city has a different story to tell, and there is much to be gleaned from the frustrations felt and battles endured in radically different contexts.
-Taken together, these narratives point to something profound consideration: art is an integral part of the viability of contemporary cities, and its implications are as complex as the cities themselves.
+At the end of day two, performance artist and activist Invincible asked the audience to rise again, with their fingers pointed to the sky, and to shout “let it burn!” and “let it grow!”.
+Taken together, these narratives point to something profound consideration: art is an integral part of the viability of contemporary cities, and its implications are as complex as